-- 330. The Framework confirms that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities. - 331.
+- 333. The Framework confirms that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.
+Planning decisions should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users (e.g. by adding links to existing rights of way networks). - 334.
 Core Strategy Spatial Objective CS2 seeks to promote an improvement in the health of people in the District by maintaining and providing quality open spaces, play and sports facilities and better access to the countryside.
-Policy CS13 (g) considers provision of open space, sport and recreation as a key infrastructure requirement. - 332.
+Policy CS13 (g) considers provision of open space, sport and recreation as a key infrastructure requirement. - 335.
 Policy DM42 of the Joint Development Management Policies Document states proposals for the provision, enhancement and/or expansion of amenity, sport or recreation open space or facilities will be permitted subject to compliance with other policies in the Development Plan.
-It goes on to state where necessary to the acceptability of development, developers will be required to provide open space and other facilities or to provide land and financial contributions towards the cost and maintenance of existing or new facilities, as appropriate (via conditions and/or S106 Agreements).

-- 333. These Development Plan policies are expanded upon via the adopted Supplementary Planning Document for public open space, sport and recreation.
+It goes on to state where necessary to the acceptability of development, developers will be required to provide open space and other facilities or to provide land and financial contributions towards the cost and maintenance of existing or new facilities, as appropriate (via conditions and/or S106 Agreements). - 336.
+These Development Plan policies are expanded upon via the adopted Supplementary Planning Document for public open space, sport and recreation.
 This document sets out the requirements for on-site and off-site provision and maintenance.
 In this case, 1,507 sq. m of public open space is provided as part of the site layout, which is below adopted planning policy requirements set out in the SPD.
-The application proposals provide funding for the construction of a bridge across the drainage channel which, in time would provide a publically accessible pedestrian crossing of the watercourse onto the public network footpath beyond. - 334.
+The application proposals provide funding for the construction of a bridge across the drainage channel which, in time would provide a publically accessible pedestrian crossing of the watercourse onto the public network footpath beyond. - 337.
 This particular contribution is required to off-set potential cumulative recreational impacts upon the Breckland SPA and the Maidscross Hill SSSI.
 Whilst all developments at Lakenheath are making similar contributions towards their own 'recreational' mitigation projects, the developer in this case is providing a higher contribution per dwelling than other developments in the village in order to reflect the lower (less than policy compliant) provision of public open space on site.
-This is considered a reasonable off-setting of the breach of the public open space policy. - 335.
-Officers consider the public open space provision and SPA/SSSI recreational impact mitigation to be secured by planning obligation comply with the requirements of Regulations 122 and 123 of the CIL Regulations. - 336.
+This is considered a reasonable off-setting of the breach of the public open space policy.

+- 338. Officers consider the public open space provision and SPA/SSSI recreational impact mitigation to be secured by planning obligation comply with the requirements of Regulations 122 and 123 of the CIL Regulations. - 339.
 A condition could be imposed upon any planning permission granted to ensure the open space area provided at the site is properly provided, managed and maintained.